 3. Based on number direct reports to FDA in 2011, Levaquin is FDA’s 3rd most dangerous drug.

-Illustrations: The Myth of Flox and The Truth of Flox, © 2012 Billiam James
+Illustrations: The Myth of Floxing and The Truth of Floxing, © 2012 Billiam James